WelbornGroup/Documentation/SolvateTinker.md

 We use packmol for the charge information, number of ions to add, and to get a box size estimate.

+Our system has a positive charge of 4 meaning to neutralize it we will need to add 4 negative ions, probably chloride ions.

-You can manually go into VMD to measure your system size as well.
+We also get a nice measurement of the protein dimensions.You can manually go into VMD to measure your system size as well.
 We will need to know how big the protein is to make our solvation box for the next step.
 A good rule of thumb is to give your protein about 10 angstroms buffer space between each of the sides of the box.
 I will usually round up the largest side that pacmol recommends and use that for all sides of my box.

-For the galectin-3 system I use an 80x80x80 box, which is slightly overestimating the box size but you want to make sure that the protein is never interacting with its mirror images across periodic boundaries.
-The downside is that a larger volume is going to require longer simulation times so it is a balance.
+For the galectin-3 system I use an 80x80x80 box, which is slightly overestimating the box size but you want to make sure that the protein is never interacting with its mirror images across periodic boundaries. ***This is especially tricky for flexible molecules!*** The downside to a larger volume box be the longer simulation time that is required.

 ###